 Many supplements have been recommended for cats prone to developing stones and infections.
 However, not all of these are backed up by science.
 Cranberry is often suggested, as it can be helpful for humans.
 However, we don’t know if it affects cats in the same way.
 There is anecdotal evidence that it may be helpful, but we don’t have any definite evidence that makes a significant difference.

-Vitamin C may also be helpful, and many foods for urinary tract health have added vitamin C. It is thought to provide an acidifying effect on the cat’s urine, lowering the number of stones that develop.
+Vitamin C may also be helpful, and many cat foods for urinary health have added vitamin C. It is thought to provide an acidifying effect on the cat’s urine, lowering the number of stones that develop.
 Often, brands that claim to be changing the cat’s urine pH are using extra vitamin C.

 Cats that are dehydrated are more likely to develop urinary problems, as their urine will be more complicated.
 Therefore, foods with more moisture can also be helpful.
 Canned food is often recommended for this reason, as it is naturally higher in moisture than dry food.